samche42/ShiftScan/Other_docs/Mac_Installing_Python_and_conda.md

 2. Click on the yellow download button to start the download.

-3. Once the installer is downloaded (probably in your Downloads folder), double click on the file to start the installer.
-Continue through the prompts, agree to the terms and then hit the Install button.
+3. Once the installer is downloaded (probably in your Downloads folder), double-click on the file to start the installer.
+Continue through the prompts, agree to the terms, and then hit the Install button.
 You can move the installer to the trash once the installation is complete

-4. Double click on the Install Certificates.command icon to complete the installation (this should open a terminal windows with a bunch of installation/set-up text).
-You can close the window once it says that the process has finished successfully.
+4. Double click on the Install Certificates.command icon to complete the installation (this should open a terminal window with a bunch of installation/set-up text).
+You can close the window once it says the process has finished successfully.

 On to the next step: Installing miniconda!